Virtual-Coffee/VC-Community-Docs/coffee-table-groups/guides/guide-to-hosting-a-coffee-table-group.md

 ### Starting a Meeting

 You may enter the Zoom up to 10 minutes before the start of the event.
-Do so by navigating to the `#vc-events` or `#vc-events-admin` channel in Slack and clicking the 'Join Event' button on the 'Starting soon' event post.
+Do so by navigating to the `#vc-events-admin` channel in Slack and clicking the 'Join Event' button on the 'Starting Soon' event post.

-If you'd like to make a your own post to let people know that your Coffee Table group is starting soon, do this now.
-You can create a thread on the 'Starting soon' post in the `#vc-events` channel or create an entirely separate post.
-Boost your event in other relevant Slack channels as well for a broader reach.

-> [!IMPORTANT]
-> Do not post in the `#vc-announcements` channel.
-This channel is reserved for automated daily event posts and other announcements relevant to the Virtual Coffee community.

 #### Claiming Host and Assigning Co-host